Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 address of incoming frames
 on each interface.

-This guide explains in detail on how to use the VPP based L2 switching cases, and manually configure l2fib table entry.
+This guide explains in detail on how to use the VPP based L2 switching cases.

 **********
 Test Setup